angular-gantt/angular-gantt/README.md

 - **width** (default: `0` = Disabled)

-  How wide is the gantt, 1 being 1em.
-If defined, columns-width will have no effect.
+  Width of the gantt, 1 being 1em.
+If defined, `columns-width` will have no effect.

 - **weekend-days** (default: `[0,6]`)

   Array containing all weekend days.
 Assign an empty array `[]` if you don't want any weekend days at all.

   Example:
   - `[0,6]`: Sunday, Saturday

 - **work-hours** (default: `[8,9,10,11,12,13,14,15,16]`)

   Array containing all working hours.
 Non working hours are displayed differently than working hours.

   Example:
   - `[8,9,10,11,12,13,14,15,16]`: Working hours are from 8am to 5pm.

 ### Objects properties